 Books owned by the library

 Faculty may request that library-owned books be placed on reserve for students taking their courses.
 Use CUNY+ to see if a book is owned by the library at John Jay College.
-Citations of books in the Library may be emailed to the Reserve Librarian.
-However, faculty may expedite the process by locating and bringing the books themselves to the Reserve Desk - this also ensues that the professor is immediately aware if the book is not actually on the shelf.
+Faculty should locate and bring the books to the Reserve Desk.
+This ensures that the professor is immediately aware if the book is not actually on the shelf.
 Please note that books brought to the Reserve Desk will not be immediately available for loan, as their loan and location information must first be changed in the database.

 Faculty who would like to request that a book be purchased by the library and placed on reserve should contact the Acquisitions Librarian, Maria Kiriakova email@example.com.
 Note: The library does not normally purchase textbooks.
 Students are strongly encouraged to buy textbooks required for their courses.
 Professors who have adopted, or are thinking of adopting, a particular text for a course are reminded that textbook publishers, when asked directly by instructors, often provide one or two “desk copies” of texts.
 We would be happy to keep a desk copy on reserve.